Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 ___
 ![](/images/cmio/images.png)
 ___
-Build and run the app, and then very that these images will be available to your extension bundle by opening `Terminal.app` and running
+Build and run the app, and then verify that these images will be available to your extension bundle by opening `Terminal.app` and running
 `open /Applications/OffcutsCam.app/Contents/Library/SystemExtensions/com.politepix.OffcutsCam.Extension.systemextension/Contents/Resources` so you can see if they're both in there.
 If not, try building the extension directly in Xcode and then going back to building and running the application (this shouldn't be necessary, but it helped with this issue once in my experience, so give it a try).
 If you still don't have the images at the necessary location, troubleshoot whether you really added them to the extension target.
 Once you see them, proceed.

 OK, let's open `ExtensionProvider.swift`.
 First, change the framerate at the top of the file to 1.
 We are going to show a static image, so we don't need to burn fuel by refreshing it 60x/sec: